jasenlo123/aaja_voices_investigative_2021/README.md

 compared demographic data we collected from student newsroom editors-in-chief against the demographic data of the colleges that the surveyed EICs attend.

-**Of 73 editors-in-chief at award-winning college newsrooms in the Spring 2021 semester, less than 6 percent were Black, and approximately 10 percent were Hispanic — significantly less than their share of the college population.**
+**Of 73 editors-in-chief at award-winning college newsrooms in the Spring 2021 semester, less than 6 percent were Black, and approximately 10 percent were Latinx — significantly less than their share of the college population.**

 ## Project notes